MNRB123/MNRB123/README.md

 - 👋 Hi, I’m @MNRB123
-- 👀 I’m interested in problem solving in coding.
+- 👀 I’m a fullstack developer.
+I am interested in problem solving in coding.
 - 🌱 I’m currently achieved 4 star badge in HackerRank...
-- 💞️ I’m looking to collaborate on open source project and sale my projects on marketplace
+- 💞️ I’m looking to collaborate on open source project and sale my projects on marketplace.
-- 📫 How to reach me on GitHub
+- 📫 How to reach me - GitHub
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...